 Long the favourite seaside retreat of Bangkok’s food-loving middle classes, Hua Hin has built up a thriving culinary scene – Baan Itsara’s creative seafood dishes stand out.

-Among Phuket’s swanky, big-name restaurants, The Seacret may seem an unlikely choice, but it delivers fantastic local dishes such as dried and smoked shrimp relish (nam prik kung siap) and stewed pork belly with cinnamon.
+Among Phuket’s big-name restaurants, The Seacret may seem an unlikely choice, but it delivers fantastic local dishes such as dried and smoked shrimp relish (nam prik kung siap).

 You may have to queue for a table at Ko Tung, but it’s worth the wait for the fresh, southern-style seafood such as delicious sweet mussels and baked crab.